Biological evolution is change in the characteristics of living organisms over generations.

 In the Middle Ages and Renaissance everybody just knew you could leave some wheat and old rags in a warm spot in your barn and make mice in a single day.
 Over time, naturalists restricted this assumption to only lowly creatures like insects, and later microbes.
 In the 19th century, Louis Pasteur established that even microscopic life couldn't spontaneously arise from decaying matter (a process known as heterogenesis).

-Some scientists suspect that the organic molecules that acted as life's building blocks may have synthesized in earth's early atmosphere and rained down onto the planet, or hitched rides on extraterrestrial bodies.
+Some scientists suspect that the organic molecules that acted as life's building blocks may have synthesized in Earth's early atmosphere and rained down onto the planet, or hitched rides on extraterrestrial bodies.
 In 1953, Stanley Miller and Harold Urey combined gases they believed common in the early atmosphere (water, methane, ammonia and hydrogen) and added electrical charges.
 Their experiments produced amino acids — not life, but impressive.
-A valid criticism of these experiments was that we now understand that volcanic discharges (including carbon dioxide, nitrogen, hydrogen sulfide, sulfur dioxide and water) probably played a major role in the early atmosphere.
-But later experiments with more realistic gas configurations still produced results similar to Miller's, and recent studies suggest that earth's early atmosphere was probably quite conducive to producing pre-biotic compounds such as amino acids.
+A valid criticism of these experiments was that they didn't reflect a more modern understanding of Earth's early atmosphere.
+We now understand that volcanic discharges (including carbon dioxide, nitrogen, hydrogen sulfide, sulfur dioxide and water) probably played a major role.
+But later experiments with more realistic gas configurations still produced results similar to Miller's, and recent studies suggest that Earth's early atmosphere was probably quite conducive to producing pre-biotic compounds such as amino acids.

 However they arose, replicating molecules likely took eventual refuge inside membranes.
 Just as your skin protects your insides from the outside world, a membrane would provide advantages over braving the cold, hard world completely naked.
 Besides growing protective layer, single-celled organisms may have also gobbled and enslaved other single-celled organisms to do their grunt work.
 Both the gobblers and the gobbled benefited.
 These gobbled-up parts would become organelles — and would enjoy some protection from the outside environment inside the larger cells.
 Like organs in your body — stomach, liver, lungs — do certain jobs, organelles would carry out specialized tasks, too.
 Some types of organelles today have double membranes, apparent remnants of the swallowed cell's original membrane plus the membrane of the bigger cell that ate it.
 And all the while, everybody probably swapped genetic material like MP3 files.